AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 **Module Organization**: Students can filter and search modules by various criteria (day, session type, module code, name), making it easy to find specific classes or plan study schedules.

 **Peer Reviews**: The review system enables students to share and read course experiences, helping with module selection decisions.

+**Score Breakdown**: Students can store and retrieve component scores for transparency on assessment structure.

 **Course Ratings**: A lightweight rating system that lets students rate modules and view average ratings, providing a quick and quantitative signal alongside reviews.